Fractional boundary Hardy inequality for the critical cases: Introduction

-We are interested in the same kind of problem in the setting of fractional Sobolev spaces, which have been considered with great interest in the last few decades, due to their connection with probability theory (for example, see \cite{Bogdan2003CensoredSP}) and partial differential equations (see \cite{di2012hitchhikers} for introduction to the subject).
+We are interested in a similar type of problem in the setting of fractional Sobolev spaces, which have been considered with great interest in the last few decades due to their connection with probability theory (for example, see \cite{Bogdan2003CensoredSP, claudia}) and partial differential equations (see \cite{di2012hitchhikers} for introduction to the subject).